 Microsoft provides a free static analysis tool, CAT.NET.
 CAT.NET is a snap-in to Visual Studio that helps identify XSS as well as several other classes of security flaw.
-Version 1 of the tool is available as a Community Technical Preview from the Microsoft download site: MS Code Analysis Tool.
+Visual Studio has built-in static analysis features that can help identify security vulnerabilities:https://leam.microsoft.com/en-us/visualstudio/code-quality/overview-of-code-analysis-for-managed-code